practicalli/clojure/iterate-over-data/index.md

 ```

 ## apply
-Used to remove all the values from a collection so they are treated as individual arguemnts to the function given to apply.
+Used to remove all the values from a collection so they are treated as individual arguments to the function given to apply.

 ```clojure
 (= (apply + [1 2 3])